ember-cli/ember-exam/README.md

 The `load-balance` option was added to version 1.1 to address execution performance when running against a large test suite.

-Web browsers and servers communicate via promise in order to send and receive a test file.
-The promise timeout value is set to be 2 seconds, and the timeout can be customized by adding asyncTimeout=[timeout] as a querystring param in the test URL or adding to a testem config.
+Web browsers and the testem server communicate via promise in order to send and receive test file.
+The promise timeout value is set to 15 seconds, and is configurable by adding `asyncTimeout=[timeout]` as a querystring param in the test URL or adding to the `test_page` option in the testem config.
 For example, if you specify `load-balance` and `parallel` equals 3, then three browser instances will be created and the output will look something like:

 ```bash